defenseunicorns/uds-docs/src/content/docs/structure/bundles.md

 within the bundle.
 These controls encompass a range of functionalities, including security measures and configuration requirements.
 The documentation ensures the proper configuration of applications and facilitates the inheritance of controls within the UDS Bundle.

-## Zarf and UDS Bundles: What's the Difference?